About Akiko Yanagisawa

 Akiko is an experienced international creative producer and arts coordinator, specialising in Japanese music and performing arts.
 She has produced, promoted and managed highly-acclaimed projects and events in more than 25 countries across the UK, Europe, Asia, the Middle East, and Oceania, creating one of the most successful platforms outside Japan.
-In addition to Japanese arts and culture, I have deep knowledge of a wide range of Western arts, from baroque to contemporary music, and from Italian Renaissance art to recent conceptual art.
-My projects and events have attracted funding and sponsorships from major governmental institutions, such as Arts Council England and the Japan Foundation, as well as companies including Mitsubishi Corp, Daiwa Capital Market, and Yakult.
+Having studied Japanese and Western arts history and aesthetic for her BA at Gakushuin University, Tokyo, she has has deep knowledge of a wide range of arts, from baroque to contemporary music, and from Italian Renaissance art to recent conceptual art.

 She is also enthusiastic about social change and the founder of the Azuki Foundation, a registered charity that offers unique workshops influenced by Japanese culture to promote wellbeing in local communities.
-In addition, Akiko has conducted research commissioned by think-tanks and the Japanese government, as well as writing articles for magazines and national newspapers in Japan on cultural topics in the UK and Europe.
+Akiko also has conducted research commissioned by think-tanks and the Japanese government, as well as writing articles for magazines and national newspapers in Japan on cultural topics in the UK and Europe.

 An interview with Akiko in Kings Place What’s On April-August 2016